 The Fresno Police Department will assign Detective Janette Olson as the full time Project Coordinator.
-Detective Olson has been an Officer with the Fresno Police Department for 13 yrs and has been the Project Coordinator during the previous GAP Grant.
-She has attended the past GAP Grant Conference and has an established working relationship with the local ABC staff.
+Detective Olson has been an officer with the Fresno Police Department for 15 years and has been the Project Coordinator during the previous GAP Grant.
+She has attended the past GAP Grant conference and has a well-established working relationship with the local ABC Agents.
 Detective Olson has experience in conducting ABC operations.
 Captain Andrew Hall, Commander of the Traffic Bureau, will be the project director.
-Sergeant Dave Gibeault will monitor Detective Olson's daily activity.
-The personnel assigned to assist Detective Olson in conducting operations will be various qualified officers from throughout the department, including reserve officers if needed/available.
+Sergeant Dave Gibeault will monitor Detective Olson's project activities.
+The personnel assigned to assist Detective Olson in conducting operations will be various qualified officers within the department, including reserve officers if needed/available.

 Detective Olson works closely with the Consumer Protection Division of the District Attorney's Office.
-This division often times seeks civil penalties from licensees.
-The District Attorney also prosecutes those who sell/furnish alcohol to minors.
+This division prosecutes alcohol related violations including and the prosecution of individuals who sell/furnish alcohol to minors.
+This division also seeks civil penalties from licensees.

-Detective Olson has been working as the Fresno Police Department's ABC Coordinator the past fiscal year.
-The Fresno Police Department feels that it is necessary to maintain an ongoing working relationship with the local ABC office.
-She has been working with ABC Agents to monitor and investigate problems at licensed premises.
-There is a need to continue this collaborative effort with enforcing ABC laws which hold adults and minors accountable for their illegal activities.
-With over 1,000 licensed premises combined with a high volume of alcohol related calls for Police service, there is a need to provide concentrated efforts towards the education, prevention and enforcement of ABC laws within the City of Fresno.
+Detective Olson has been working as the Fresno Police Department's ABC Liaison/Coordinator for the past fiscal year.
+The Fresno Police Department feels it is important and necessary to maintain an ongoing collaborative working relationship with the local ABC Agents.
+Officer Olson has been working with ABC Agents to monitor and investigate problems at licensed premises.
+There is a need to continue this collaborative effort with enforcing ABC laws, which hold both adults and minors accountable for their alcohol related illegal activities.
+With over 1,000 licensed premises throughout the city, combined with a high volume of alcohol related calls for police service, there is a need to provide concentrated efforts towards the education, prevention and enforcement of ABC laws within the City of Fresno.

-Grant funding will also allow Detective Olson to continue working with the Department's Traffic Bureau in an effort to combat DUI driving and educating the community on the dangers of impaired driving.
-The Department's approach towards personal accountability and its aggressive response to impaired driving is nationally recognized.
+Grant funding will also allow Detective Olson to continue working with the Department's Traffic Bureau in an effort to combat DUI driving and educate the community on the dangers of impaired driving.
+The Fresno Police Department's approach towards personal accountability, community safety and its aggressive approach in combatting impaired driving is nationally recognized.